yifanlu/psvsd/index.md

 ## Building

-psvsd is an open source hardware that is free for anyone to use, reproduce, or sale under the [CC-BY-4.0](https://github.com/yifanlu/psvsd/blob/master/LICENSE.txt) license.
+psvsd is an open source hardware that is free for anyone to use, reproduce, modify, or sale under the [CC-BY-4.0](https://github.com/yifanlu/psvsd/blob/master/LICENSE.txt) license.

 ## Purchase

 Currently there are no commerical production of psvsd.
-If you would like to sale psvsd, please file a [Github issue](https://github.com/yifanlu/psvsd/issues) and we will link to it here.
+If you would like to sell psvsd, please file a [Github issue](https://github.com/yifanlu/psvsd/issues) and we will link to it here.

 ## Installing